 The cobas[°] Cdiff Nucleic acid test for use on the cobas[°] Liat[°] System is an automated, qualitative in vitro diagnostic test that uses real-time polymerase chain reaction (PCR) for the detection of the toxin B (tcdB) gene of toxigenic Clostridioides difficile (C. difficile) in unformed (liquid or soft) stool specimens obtained from patients suspected of having C. difficile infection (CDI).
-The cobas[°] Cdiff Nucleic acid test for use on the cobas[°] Liat[°] System is intended for professional use in a clinical laboratory setting or point of care (POC) location as an aid in the diagnosis of CDI in humans in conjunction with clinical and epidemiological risk factors.
+The cobas[°] Cdiff Nucleic acid test for use on the cobas[°] Liat[°] System is intended for use as an aid in the diagnosis of CDI in humans in conjunction with clinical and epidemiological risk factors.